Siphoz/portfolio/README.md

 - Led training sessions globally for Heineken’s Operating Companies on cost modeling, data validation, and predictive analytics.
 - Optimized the Greenfield Benchmark framework, integrating key metrics for improved CAPEX project comparisons.

-Key Responsibilities
-- Building and maintaining cost estimation models using Python, SQL, and Power BI.
-- Conducting exploratory data analysis (EDA) to identify trends in cost data and support CAPEX decision-making.
-- Generating automated Cost Control & Cash Flow reports for live projects, reducing manual effort.
-- Developing interactive dashboards and reports in Power BI & Python, providing actionable insights to senior management.

 ### Cost Consultant (Data Analsyis focus) @ Cleopatra Enterprise (Jan 2023 - Present)
 - Conducted data collection, processing, and analysis the cost data for more than 10 000 equipment used in Oil and Gas industry, impacting of over 10 000 cost models.
 - Applied supervised deep learning approaches to developing a Deep learning Python cost model to predict the cost of valves based on few training data.
 - Data-Driven Cost models with Decision Trees

-## Projects
+Highlight Project(s)

-Cost of Valves based on Desicion Trees
-Developed objective strategy for predicting the cost of valves using Python.
+Cost of Valves based on Desicion Trees Project Developed objective strategy for predicting the cost of valves using Python.
 This data-driven approach led to better characterization of the type of valves.
 The proposed method provides a fully automated and flexible approach to capturing key cost and possibly discovering new cost drivers.

 Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-Fine Scales Publication